Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Single Arm Locking

 Depending on the choices of the controllers $G_{1, 2}$, there are two classes of the single arm locking: (i) the symmetric controller solution when $G_1=G_2$; (ii) the asymmetric controller solution when $G_1\neq G_2$.

+Here, we adopt and modify the controllers designed for LISA \cite{Sheard:2003}.
+The values of the parameters are fixed by optimizing the laser frequency noise suppression in the mid-frequency range (0.1 Hz$\, - \,$10 Hz), which are shown in Tab.~\ref{tab:SingleLockingController}.
+The controllers $G_{1, 2}$ in Tab.~\ref{tab:SingleLockingController} contain a factor $1/\sqrt{f}$, which cannot be easily implemented in time domain simulations.
+The same problem appears in the previous literature \cite{McKenzie:2009kt, PhysRevD.90.062005, Valliyakalayil:2021jxd}, and the resolution is to use multiple low-pass filters with appropriate zeros, poles, and gains to approximate $1/\sqrt{f}$ in an expected frequency range for the time-domain simulations.
+In this paper, we focus on the frequency domain, so we keep the factor $1/\sqrt{f}$ in the computations for simplicity.

-With the choice of $G_1$ and $G_2$ shown in Tab.~\ref{tab:SingleLockingController}, we obtain the noises after the single arm locking for AMIGO (arm length 10,000 km) and AMIGO-5 (arm length 50,000 km).
-The results are shown in Fig.~\ref{fig:SingleLockingAMIGOSymm} $-$ Fig.~\ref{fig:SingleLockingAMIGO-5Asymm}.
+After turning on the single arm locking, the noises for AMIGO (arm length 10,000 km) and AMIGO-5 (arm length 50,000 km) are shown in Fig.~\ref{fig:SingleLockingAMIGOSymm} $-$ Fig.~\ref{fig:SingleLockingAMIGO-5Asymm}.
 In these figures, the free laser noise (after pre-stabilization) and the requirement of the first-generation TDI are denoted by the red line and the black dotted line, respectively.
 The orange, green, and blue lines indicate the laser frequency noise after the single arm locking, the shot noise, and the total noise, respectively.

 \